sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 In all of the PARSEC programs we benchmarked, we failed to instrument *most* of the unsafe memory acceses.
-As you can see by the graph below, in the best case (Fluidanimate) we managed to instrument 30% of GEP instructions, while in the worst we added *no runtime checks* (Blackscholes).
+As you can see by the graph below, in the best case (Fluidanimate) we managed to instrument 30% of GEP instructions, while in the worst we added *no run-time checks* (Blackscholes).

 <img src="precision.png"/>